 Are Hatch green chiles spicy?

 The short answer is that it depends on the variety of green chile.
-Using Scoville Heat Units (SHU), New Mexican chiles can range from 1,000 SHU to more than 8,000 SHU.
+Using Scoville Heat Units (SHU) to rate the heat levels, New Mexican chiles can range from 1,000 SHU to more than 8,000 SHU.

 To put this spice scale into context:

 - Poblano peppers are 1,000 to 1,500 SHU